monsieurgustav/UE-OSC/README.md

 https://www.youtube.com/watch?v=GGGs-n-CKtY

-Also, go to the UE4 forum dedicated thread:
+Also, go to the UE forum dedicated thread:

 https://forums.unrealengine.com/showthread.php?49627-Plugin-OSC-for-UE4

 # Integration

-Install Visual Studio 2015 on Windows (Community edition works) or XCode on MaxOSX.
+Install Visual Studio 2019 on Windows (Community edition works) or XCode on MaxOSX.

 Create a "C++" project, or convert a "Blueprint" project to "C++".